Brac Island © Zuffe

-Brac's main claim to fame is the strip of beach near the resort of Bol that stretches out like a finger into the sea, and features on almost all Croatian tourist brochures.
-Brac is the largest of the central Dalmatian group of islands and its major agricultural products are wine, olive oil and fruit.
-The island is also known for its white stone, which is exported; Brac's famous white stone was even used to build Washington DC's White House.
+Brac's main claim to fame is the strip of beach near the resort of Bol that stretches out like a finger into the sea, featuring on almost all Croatian tourist brochures.
+Brac is the largest of the central Dalmatian group of islands and its major agricultural products are wine, olive oil, and fruit.
+The island is also known for its exported white stone, which was even used to build Washington DC's White House.